jessimic/tech-portfolio/docs/about.md

 title: About
 ---

-Dr. Jessie Micallef (she/they) works at IAIFI, where she uses machine learning to help uncover more information about neutrino particle properties.
+Dr. Jessie Micallef (she/they) is a postdoc fellow at IAIFI, where she uses machine learning to help uncover more information about neutrino particle properties.
 They are part of various neutrino experiments, including DUNE and MicroBooNE, and previously IceCube.
 Jessie enjoys mentoring students and empowering a diverse group of next generation researchers in STEM through chairing and running events to support women and gender minorities in physics, creating unique LGBTQ+ workshops and social media campaigns, and establishing new mentoring programs.
 Outside academia, she enjoys creative writing, practicing jiu jitsu, cuddling their cat Ahsoka, and attending comic cons and indie/rock concerts.

 ## Current Roles

-- Postdoc Fellow at the NSF AI Instiute for AI and Fundamental Physics (www.iaifi.org)
+- Postdoc Fellow at the NSF AI Institute for AI and Fundamental Physics (www.iaifi.org)
 - Member of IAIFI Community Building Committee
 - Member of IAIFI Early Career and Equity Committee
 - Member of DUNE collaboration
 - Member of MicroBooNE collaboration

+## Education
+- Dual PhD in Physics and Computational Mathematics, Science, and Engineering from Michigan State University (2022)
+- Masters in Physics from Michigan State University (2019)
+- Bachelors in Science in Physics and Screen Arts and Cultures, minor in Chemistry, at the Residential College at University of Michigan (2016)

 ## Fellowships